abpio/abp-commercial-docs/en/modules/payment-custom-gateway.md

     });
   ```

-## Creating UI
+## Creating the UI
-2 types of pages are supported by default.
-You can define a page for before payment and after payment.
+There are 2 types of pages that are supported by default.
+You can define a pre-payment page and post-payment page.

 - Create **PreCheckout.cshtml** and **PreCheckout.cshtml.cs**